 I will challenge this etymology with firm, written evidence from Sumerian cuneiform records.

-The etymology above is partially correct because it correctly states that "Anatolia" is a term used by Greeks for Turkey's major landmass, and it derives from Greek word "Anatole" which means "sunrise", and "east" in Greek.
+The etymology above is partially correct because it correctly states that "Anatolia" is a term used by Greeks for Turkey's major landmass, and that the word derives from Greek word "Anatole" which means "sunrise", and "east" in Greek.
 There are many words in Greek of Sumerian and Ugur (Hurrian) origin, and one of them is the word "Anatole".
 Moreover, the explanation as ana+tello maybe a late Greek derivation from Sumerian, or a result of a linguistic study, rather than an original derivation.

 Let's now look at the Greek word "Anatole" through Sumerian Language, by using Sumerian - English dictionary at University of Pennsylvania and Ataturk's Sun Language Theory that I have proven:

-First let's look at the word sunrise in Sumerian from Online Sumerian Dictionary at University of Pennsylvania:
+First let's look at the word sunrise in Sumerian from Online Sumerian Dictionary at the University of Pennsylvania:

 utu'e [SUNRISE] wr. utu-e3 "sunrise"